IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Nagarjuna" target="_blank">Nāgārjuna</a><span style="color:Chartreuse">(2nd century Buddhist philosopher)</span>

+>“Holding on to anger is like grasping a hot coal with the intent of harming another; you end up getting burned.”[<a href="https://fakebuddhaquotes.com/holding-on-to-anger-is-like-grasping-a-hot-coal-with-the-intent-of-harming-another-you-end-up-getting-burned/" target="_blank">Paraphrased</a>]

+― <a href="https://en.wikipedia.org/wiki/Buddhaghosa" target="_blank">Buddhaghosa</a><span style="color:Chartreuse">(4th century Buddhist philosopher)</span>

 >“Accepting the authority of the Vedas, believing in individual agency, hoping for merit from bathing, **taking pride in caste**, undertaking rites for the removal of evils: these are the five signs of **stupidity**, the **destruction of intelligence**.”

 >“A fire has just been lit to roast some meat.
 The fire hasn’t started sending up any smoke, but the smell of the meat has attracted a cloud of insects.
 From a distance, an observer sees the dark swarm above the horizon and mistakes it for smoke.
 "There’s a fire burning at that spot," the distant observer says.
 Does the observer know that there is a fire burning in the distance?